enerc/VulkanXMRMiner/README.md

 <br/>
 As for Windows, check the installation with vulkaninfo.<br/>
 If it does not work, check that the ICD is properly configured.
-In /etc/vulkan/icd.d/ there should be a file with sothing like:
+In /etc/vulkan/icd.d/ there should be a file with something like:
 >{<br/>
     "file_format_version" : "1.0.0",<br/>
     "ICD" : {<br/>